-Abstract.
-With observations of gravitational wave signals from binary neutron star mergers (BNSM) by LIGO-Virgo-KAGRA (LVK) Collaboration and NICER, the nuclear equation of state (EOS) is becoming increasingly testable by complementary numerical simulations.
-Numerous simulations currently explore the EOS at different density regimes for the constituent neutron stars specifically narrowing the uncertainty in the sub-nuclear densities.
-In this paper we summarize the three-dimensional general relativistic-hydrodynamics based simulations of BNSMs for EOSs with a specific emphasis on the quark matter EOS at the highest densities.
+With recent observations of gravitational wave signals from binary neutron star mergers (BNSM) by LIGO-Virgo-KAGRA (LVK) Collaboration and NICER, the nuclear equation of state (EoS) is becoming increasingly testable by analysis with numerical simulations.
+Numerous simulations currently exist exploring the EoS at different density regimes for the constituent neutron stars.
+In this paper we summarize the GR three-dimensional hydrodynamics based simulations of BNSMs for EoSs with a specific emphasis on quark matter EoS at the highest densities.